dakhamohammed/alx-higher_level_programming/0x06-python-classes/README.md

      - Public instance method: ***def area(self):*** that returns the current square area
      - ***Square*** instance can answer to comparators: ***==***, ***!=***, ***>***, ***>=***, ***<*** and ***<=*** based on the square area

+10. **103-magic_class.py**
+    -  Python class MagicClass that does exactly the same as the following Python bytecode.